 Location: Astorga, Spain

-The building is located in the centre of Astorga, a town in the province of León, northern Spain, a highly cultured and historical area.
-Its façade is oriented towards one of the main plazas of the town, from which some of the most emblematic buildings, such as the Cathedral and Gaudi’s Episcopal Palace, can be seen.
+The project arises in the centre of Astorga, in northern Spain, a historical and cultured area.
+The façade looks towards one of the town’s main plazas, where some of the most beautiful and emblematic architectures, such as the Cathedral and Gaudi’s Episcopal Palace, can be seen.

 The building occupies a highly exposed corner, with a contemporary urban façade.

-Bay windows become hanging elements made of stainless steel; the protruding balconies are clad with a black matt metal closure while the main block is covered with a light limestone cladding.
+These openings form a singular (almost rhythmic) pattern, which wraps around the block.
+Balconies become sleek protuberances made in glass and steel; the tapered openings are cladded with a black matt metal, while the main block is covered with a light limestone cladding.